rachitj/RachitJ-Portfolio/README.md

 ![](/housingPrices_corelation.png)

 ## Project 2 : E-commerce Orders Revenue Analysis
 "Company X" sells cannabis online via their e-commerce Shopify platform.
 To fulfill their reporting requirements, the Company X Finance department asks you to create a report so they can process their Q1 financial results.
+[Please click here for github repository](https://github.com/rachitj/ecommerce_transactions_project)

 ### Goal:
 * To provide a dashboard to the Finance department about the sales results for Q1.